CosmWasm/cosmwasm/MIGRATING.md

 - `cosmwasm_storage::get_with_prefix`, `cosmwasm_storage::set_with_prefix`,
   `cosmwasm_storage::RepLog::commit`, `cosmwasm_std::ReadonlyStorage::get`,
   `cosmwasm_std::ReadonlyStorage::range`, `cosmwasm_std::Storage::set` and
-  `cosmwasm_std::Storage::remove` now return the value directly that was wrapped in a result before.
+  `cosmwasm_std::Storage::remove` now returns the value directly that was wrapped in a result before.
 - Error creator functions are now in type itself, e.g.
   `StdError::invalid_base64` instead of `invalid_base64`.
 The free functions are